BioJulia/Indexes.jl/README.md

 ## Installation
 The Indexes package is bundled into packages like [BED](https://github.com/BioJulia/BED.jl), [GFF3](https://github.com/BioJulia/GFF3.jl), and [XAM](https://github.com/BioJulia/XAM.jl) to assist them with IO streams, so you may not need to install this package explicitly.
-However, if you do, Indexes is made available to install through the [https://github.com/juliaregistries/General](General package registry).
+  However, if you do, Indexes is made available to install through the [General package registry](https://github.com/juliaregistries/General).

 You can install Indexes from the [Julia REPL](https://docs.julialang.org/en/v1/manual/getting-started/).
 Press `]` to enter [pkg mode](https://docs.julialang.org/en/v1/stdlib/Pkg/), then enter the following command: